Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Right-side pass redirect

 Start from an [open] position.
-Step back on 1 and 2 to get out of the slot and face 3:00 while raising your left hand to the follower's right side of her head;
-step slightly to the left to encourage the follower to take the slot but do not step out of the slot completely.
-On 3&4, create a compression with your left hand while leading the follower through an inside rotation.
-Also put your right hand on the followers right-side ribs and slightly push her towards 12:00 to redirect her.
-Step forward on 4 and face 12:00.
+Step back on 1 with the left foot towards 6:00 with toes pointing at 1:30.
+On 2 step back at 6:00 with toes pointing at 3:00 to get out of the slot and face 3:00 while raising your left hand to the follower's right side of her head; on 2 your feet should be apart as if in split-weight, but your weight should be on your right foot.
+On 3 and 4, create compression with your left hand while leading the follower through an inside rotation.
+Also put your right forearm on the follower's right-side ribs and slightly push her towards 12:00 to redirect her.
+On 3, collect-tap with your left foot while your weight is on your right foot.
+On 4 move your left foot towards 12:00 so you return the left foot where to you left it on step 1, and put your weight on it and face 1:30; on 3 and 4, collect-tap-return.
 On 5&6, anchor step.
 End in an [open] position.

+Note, if you do a 3&4 as the lead, there will be barely any weight on the & step when you stand on your left foot, so it is better to do a 3 and 4 with a collect-tap-return step.

 #### Right-side pass redirect to starter